Shadow of the Ninja: Reception

 Shadow of the Ninja was well received upon its release.
 The "Greatest Hits" special issue GamePro gave it a near-perfect score of 23/25 and called it "an above average ninja fare with top of the line graphics and fast-paced gameplay" and "a top flight, fast-paced action cart," while Electronic Gaming Monthly in particular praised the game's "superb" graphics and sound.
 Total! gave it a more reserved total rating of 74%, but added that "if this is the kind of game you're into, you won't find a better cartridge for your NES this side of Low G Man."
 Nintendo Power featured it in the 1991 article "Weird Heroes" for supposedly featuring the "first male-and-female team" in video game history.

-Retrospectively, Hardcore Gaming 101's Kurt Kalata in 2006 called it "still an excellent game."
+Retrospectively, Hardcore Gaming 101s Kurt Kalata in 2006 called it "still an excellent game."
 Matt Allen from Nintendo Life and Jeremy Parish from USgamer were more critical in their reviews of the Virtual Console release, awarding it six stars out of ten and three stars out five, respectively.
 Lucas M. Thomas from IGN rated the VC release 7.0/10, opining it is "not quite as smooth or memorable as Gaiden, and it'll frustrate you a few times as only an NES action game could -- but its unique qualities, like two-player co-op support, compensate well for any of its shortcomings."